-The variability of northern India's summer monsoon includes frequent synoptic scale distur-32 bances.
-Two of the most important of these are monsoon depressions and northwesterly dry intru-33 sions.
-Monsoon depressions bring substantial monsoon rainfall to northern and central India.
-Dry 34 intrusions from Pakistan and northwest India are thought to be essential to the pattern of the mon-35 soon onset (Parker et al. 2016) and play a major role in monsoon breaks (Bhat 2006; Krishnamurti 36 et al. 2010).
-In this paper we explore what happens when these two synoptic circulations interact.
-37 Indian monsoon depressions (MDs) are synoptic-scale cyclonic disturbances which have average 38 lifetimes of about 3 days but can last as long as a week (e.g., Hunt et al. 2016a).
-They usually 39 make landfall on the east coast and occur about six times per season (June-September) (Sikka 40 1977).
-Sixty percent of MDs originate from the remnants of earlier disturbances that weaken 41 over mainland Southeast Asia (Koteswaram and Bhaskara Rao 1963; Krishnamurti et al. 1977; 42 Saha et al. 1981), with as many as a quarter being traceable to typhoons in the South China Sea 43 (Saha et al. 1981).
-The structural features of MDs have been well described by previous authors 44 (Godbole 1977; Sarker and Choudhary 1988; Prasad et al. 1990; Hurley and Boos 2015; Hunt 45 et al. 2016a,b).
-The vortical structure of monsoon depressions is not axisymmetric due to the 46 Himalayas, and they tend to rain disproportionately in their southwest quadrant (Mooley 1973; 47 Hunt et al. 2016a).
-48
+Krishnamurti et al. 2010).
+In this paper, we explore what happens when these two synoptic circulations interact.

+Indian monsoon depressions are synoptic-scale cyclonic disturbances that have average lifetimes of about 3 days but can last as long as a week (e.g., Hunt et al. 2016a).
+They usually make landfall on the east coast and occur about six times per season (June-September) (Sikka 1977).
+A total of 60% of MDs originate from the remnants of earlier disturbances that weaken over mainland Southeast Asia (Koteswaram and Rao 1963; Krishnamurti et al. 1977; Saha et al. 1981), with as many as 25% being traceable to typhoons in the South China Sea (Saha et al. 1981).
+The structural features of MDs have been well described by previous authors (Godbole 1977; Sarker and Choudhary 1988; Prasad et al. 1990; Hurley and Boos 2015; Hunt et al. 2016a,b).
+The vortical structure of monsoon depressions is not axisymmetric due to the Himalayas, and they tend to rain disproportionately in their southwest quadrant (Mooley 1973; Hunt et al. 2016a).